CopperRated: PG Contains: Gay Theme, Sexual References.

 "Did you ever tell him you loved him?"

 "Yes.
 He told me, too.
-And we told each other it wasn't love, love, but a good love, and we loved having it."
+And we told each other it wasn't love-love, but a good love, and we loved having it."

-"Was he your first sex with a boy?"
+"Was he your first mono-sex?"

 That question from him was excruciatingly embarrassing.
 I forced myself to meet those incredibly green eyes and answer him.